tjhrulz/GPMDP-Plugin/README.md

 - `Position, Duration`

   String of how far into the song or how long the song is, formated MM:SS.
-Position has a MaxValue of duration

   **Attributes:**
   DisableLeadingZero - If set to 1 strings will be formatted as M:SS